-Ghent scavenger hunt
+Ghent scavenger hunt and city tour

 Ghent scavenger hunt was created to offer you the best way to explore a unique city.
 Ghent’s history dates back to the 1300s, when it was the richest and largest city in northern Europe.
 The confluence of two rivers, the Scheldt and the Leie, made Ghent a major port city, and in the 18th and 19th centuries, the city had a thriving textile industry.